How writers can craft a content distribution strategy for the Web

 Once you get going

-Look for social media groups or forums that are related to your writing.
+Novice writers can expand their distribution strategy by looking for social media groups or forums that are related to your writing.
 These can be great ways to expand your audience by connecting with groups who are already interested in your subject matter.
 There are a number of niche platforms out there such as Ravelry for knitters, Letterboxd for movie buffs, and Goodreads for book enthusiasts.

 Try networking with others to discover related topics or areas of interest to expand your content library.
 Search on social media for groups of like-minded people and hit up any forums you can find (Reddit can be a good starting place to find others with similar passions).
 Building an email list is a great next step.
 Substack can help with that, though it also offers tools for content creation.